tetsuo/tetsuo.github.io/articles/fp-denotational.md

 safeDiv a b = Just (a `div` b)
 ```

-By avoiding side effects and state mutations, functional languages such as Haskell, PureScript, and Scala foster a programming environment where the behavior of functions is fully predictable and transparent &mdash;in other words, [_pure_](https://en.wikipedia.org/wiki/Pure_function).
-This brings us to our main topic.
+By eliminating side effects and state mutations, functional languages like Haskell, PureScript, and Scala create environments where function behavior is fully predictable and [_pure_](https://en.wikipedia.org/wiki/Pure_function), ensuring referential transparency.

 # Denotational semantics

-Denotational semantics is a formal method for describing the meaning of programs by mapping each expression to a mathematical object.
-It supports equational reasoning, as we've seen, and focuses on _what_ a program computes, rather than _how_ it computes it.

 Imagine a box `⟦⟧` that evaluates programs into mathematical objects.
 You place any **expression** inside, and the box gives you its corresponding **value**.

-This can be represented as `⟦E⟧ : V`, where `E` represents an expression (syntactic object) built according to the programming language's rules, while `V` represents the abstract value (e.g., a number, a function).
+This can be represented as `⟦E⟧ : V`, where `E` represents an expression (syntactic object) and `V` is the abstract value (e.g., a number or function).

 #### Example: Calculator syntax

-Here are some arithmetic expressions in prefix notation:
+Consider some arithmetic expressions in prefix notation:

 ```
 ⟦add 1 2⟧ = 1 + 2